 The Financial Resources Statement is only required of international students who are accepted to the School of Music, Theatre & Dance and plan to enroll.
 Our office will contact you approximately three months prior to your planned arrival date to request the FRS and will provide you with any assistance necessary.
 International Students who are currently attending another institution in the United States must also complete a Transfer-In Form if they plan to enroll at the University of Michigan.

 We are happy that you would like to audition live in Ann Arbor or at a regional audition site.
-Once we have received your application, we will send you a letter letting you know whether you have been approved to audition.
-Please take this letter to the American consulate or embassy in your home country to request a travel visa.
+Once we have received your application, we will send you an email message letting you know whether you have been approved to audition.
+Please take this to the American consulate or embassy in your home country to request a travel visa.
 Unfortunately, we cannot provide financial assistance to cover the expense of obtaining a travel visa.
 Please note that it is important to submit your application early to allow plenty of time to obtain the visa.

 All students, including international students, are eligible for merit-based School of Music, Theatre & Dance scholarships as long as they have applied and completed an audition by the appropriate deadlines.